PI: Joseph M. Barnby

 Sepehr Razavi

-Sepehr Razavi is a DPhil student at the University of Oxford.
+Sepehr Razavi is a DPhil student at the University of Oxford and within the SoCR Lab.
 His previous studies include an MSc in Cognitive Science at the University of Edinburgh and a BA and MA in philosophy at the Université de Montréal.
 For his doctoral work with the Social Computations and Representations Lab, he is working on biologically plausible computational models of thought insertion and paranoia.
 His theoretical interests include the status of computational models, social cognition, and foundational issues in cognitive science.
 His hobbies include reading incomprehensible books, Sunday football, and playing the saxophone.

 -